-No specific format is required, but you must put your complaints in writing, which may be in letter form.
-The letter should identify the judge and specify the conduct or action you believe was improper.
+Complaints must be in writing using the complaint form available on the Council website (www.judicialcouncil.idaho.gov) The complaint should identify the judge and specify the conduct or action you believe was improper.
 Also identify by name and address any witnesses.
 Any documents or correspondence that may substantiate your allegations should be included.
-The letter or complaint must be verified and notarized.
-Please set forth those facts that support your claim that judicial misconduct occurred.
-It is not sufficient to allege a conclusion, such as "the judge was biased", vou must set forth the facts that lead one to conclude that the judge was biased.
-In other words, set forth the evidence you want the Council to consider.
+The complaint must be verified and notarized.
+If more information is needed, you will be contacted.